socketsupply/sockets.sh/src/docs/troubleshooting.md

 Setting up the MSVC build environment from Git Bash

-You can leverage the MSVC build tools (`clang++`) and environment headers directly in Git Bash by loading it into your shell environment directly.
+You can leverage the MSVC build tools (`clang++`) and environment headers directly in Git Bash by loading them into your shell environment directly.
 This is possible by running the following command:

 ```sh